×

 When pulling or pushing images, the container runtime searches the registries listed under the registrySources parameter in the image.config.openshift.io/cluster CR.
 If you created a list of registries under the blockedRegistries parameter, the container runtime does not search those registries.
 All other registries are allowed.

-To prevent pod failure, do not add the registry.redhat.io and quay.io registries to the blockedRegistries list, as they are required by payload images within your environment.
+To prevent pod failure, do not add the registry.redhat.io and quay.io registries to the blockedRegistries list.
+Payload images within your environment require access to these registries.

 Procedure